 In early 2020 I qualified with a distinction and set up my own coaching practice, Cotswold Coaching Clinic, helping other working mums to achieve their own success and lead fulfilling lives.
 Seeing others overcome their self-doubt and procrastination to avoid the pain of future regrets is humbling and inspiring.
-As an accredited coach and member of the ICF (International Coaching Federation), I am proudly committed to the highest quality of professional coaching.
+As an accredited coach and affiliate member of the Institute of Coaching at McLean Hospital, Harvard Medical School affiliate, I am proudly committed to the highest quality of professional coaching.

 My life finally feels authentic and balanced because I am at peace with myself personally and professionally.
 Knowing who you really are (not who you or society think you should be) and working towards your true potential is liberating and empowering.